mwojnars/hypertag/README.md

             td | $name
             td | $price

-This code defines a custom tag, `tableRow`, which takes care of wrapping up the contents with appropriate `tr` & `td` tags for a table listing of products.
+This code defines a custom tag, `tableRow`, which wraps up plain-text contents of cells with appropriate `tr` & `td` tags for a table listing of products.
 This hypertag can be used in the following way:

     table